Richard Clough

 Sir Richard Clough (c.
 1530–1570), known by his Welsh contemporaries as Rhisiart Clwch, was a merchant from Denbigh, north-east Wales, and an agent of Queen Elizabeth I of England.

+The title of ‘Sir’ usually attached to his name is from his membership of the Order of the Holy Sepulchre.
+He did not use it in England after Queen Elizabeth I came to the throne in 1558, as she did not approve of the use of such foreign honours and titles, but the five crosses of the Order featured in his grant of arms.

 Early life

-Clough was from a humble background, but his fortunes were improved when he was noticed, as a boy chorister in Chester Cathedral, for his remarkable singing voice and was sent to court in London:
+The son of a glover of Denbigh, Clough's fortunes were improved when he was noticed, as a boy chorister in Chester Cathedral, for his remarkable singing voice and was sent to court in London:

 By virtue of his visit to Jerusalem, he became a Knight of the Holy Sepulchre.
 Back in London, he became a factor (or manager) for Thomas Gresham and entered the Mercers' Company.

+In Ancient and Modern Denbigh, John Williams says of Clough "By his Order, he probably was a Roman Catholic.

 Trader in Antwerp

-In 1552 he was located in Antwerp, then the centre of North European commerce and banking.
+In 1552, Clough was located in Antwerp, then the centre of North European commerce and banking.
 Here he met his wife Catherine Muldart, from that city.
 With her, he had a son, Richard.
-In 1558 he wrote an eyewitness testimony of the commemoration ceremony for Emperor Charles V in the St. Gudula Church in Brussels.
-In 1561, he wrote to Gresham – his employer – with the suggestion that something along the lines of the Antwerp Bourse could be established in London.
-Gresham took this up, founding the London Royal Exchange, which opened in 1571.
-Clough played an important role in its development, providing finance and appointing Hendrik van Passe, the Flemish architect to work on the building.
+In 1558 he wrote an eyewitness testimony of the commemoration ceremony for Emperor Charles V in the Church of St. Michael and St. Gudula (now Brussels' cathedral).
+In 1561, he wrote to Gresham – his employer – with the suggestion that something along the lines of the Bourse at Antwerp could be established in London.
+Gresham eventually took this idea up, founding the Royal Exchange, London, which opened in 1571.
+Before his early death, Clough played an important role in its development, providing finance and appointing Hendrik van Passe, the Flemish architect, to work on the building.

-Many of his lengthy letters, which were passed by Gresham to the government for their use in intelligence, have survived and been used by historians.
-His eyewitness account of the "Iconoclastic Fury" or Beeldenstorm in Antwerp in 1566, is often quoted.
+Many of Clough's letters to Gresham, up to twenty pages in length, were passed to the government for its use as intelligence and have survived and been used by historians.
+His eyewitness account of the Beeldenstorm or "Iconoclastic Fury" in Antwerp in 1566 is often quoted.
 He saw: "all the churches, chapels and houses of religion utterly defaced, and no kind of thing left whole within them, but broken and utterly destroyed, being done after such order and by so few folks that it is to be marvelled at."
 The Church of Our Lady in Antwerp, later made the cathedral: "looked like a hell, with above 10,000 torches burning, and such a noise as if heaven and earth had got together, with falling of images and beating down of costly works, such sort that the spoil was so great that a man could not well pass through the church.
 So that in fine [short], I cannot write you in x sheets of paper the strange sight I saw there, organs and all destroyed."